KeyanSong/431-2018/homework/Homework5/README.md

 3. Either create a new R Markdown file from scratch, or use one of the provided templates for an earlier assignment or for general work.
 Edit in R Studio to get what you want, and then be sure to save it using your actual name in the file name.
 4. Knit the file in R Studio to create an HTML file, which should have your actual name in it, not something like `YOURNAME-hw5.html`
 5. Review the HTML file closely, and make changes to the R Markdown file and re-knit until you are satisfied.
-6. Write the response to the essay question as part of your R Markdown file.
+6. Write the response to all questions as part of your R Markdown file.
 Leave blank lines between paragraphs to help us read your work.
 7. Submit your final R Markdown file and your final HTML file to us via [Canvas](https://canvas.case.edu), by the deadline, which again is noon Friday 2018-10-19.

 ## General Tips on Homework Submission